-Complete this variable when firearms were used by a victim or suspect to inflict the fatal injury in suicides, homicides and undetermined deaths.
-Code as "Yes" if the gun was formally reported as stolen in ATF trace results, law enforcement records, or if law enforcement or CME learned that the gun had been stolen during the course of the death investigation.
+Code this variable when a firearm was used by a victim or suspect to inflict the fatal injury in suicides, homicides, undetermined deaths, and unintentional firearm deaths.
+Code as "Yes" if the firearm was formally reported as stolen in Alcohol, Tobacco, Firearms and Explosives (ATF) trace results, LE reports, or if law enforcement or the coroner/medical examiner learned that the firearm had been stolen during the course of the death investigation.

-If a household member takes a gun from another household member and uses it without his or her permission, do not code that gun as stolen unless the owner had reported the gun as stolen to law enforcement.
+If a household member takes a firearm from another household member and uses it without his or her permission, do not code the firearm as stolen unless the owner had reported the firearm as stolen to law enforcement.
+A suspect is defined as a person believed to have committed a crime and who is, therefore, being investigated by the police.